-The risk of myopathy and rhabdomyolysis is increased by elevated plasma levels of simvastatin and simvastatin acid.
+The risk of myopathy and rhabdomyolysis is increased by high levels of statin activity in plasma.
 Simvastatin is metabolized by the cytochrome P450 isoform 3A4.
 Certain drugs which inhibit this metabolic pathway can raise the plasma levels of simvastatin and may increase the risk of myopathy.
 These include itraconazole, ketoconazole, posaconazole, voriconazole, the macrolide antibiotics erythromycin and clarithromycin, and the ketolide antibiotic telithromycin, HIV protease inhibitors, boceprevir, telaprevir, the antidepressant nefazodone, cobicistat-containing products, or grapefruit juice [see Clinical Pharmacology (12.3)].
 Combination of these drugs with simvastatin is contraindicated.
 If short-term treatment with strong CYP3A4 inhibitors is unavoidable, therapy with simvastatin must be suspended during the course of treatment.
 [See Contraindications (4) and Drug Interactions (7.1).]